jinisaweaklearner/investment/common.md

 ### PDS Product disclosure statement
 A document that financial service providers must provide to you when they recommend or offer a financial product.
 It must include information about the product’s key features, fees, commissions, benefits, risks and the complaints handling procedure.

+### Rebalancing
+Rebalancing is the process of realigning the weightings of a portfolio of assets.
+Rebalancing involves periodically buying or selling assets in a portfolio to maintain an original or desired level of asset allocation or risk.